hzeller/ldgraphy/hardware/README.md

   * the 'black layer'.
 Cut with outward kerf correction (laser cuts outside).
   * the 'red layer'.
 Cut with inside kerf correction (laser cuts inside).
   * the 'green layer'.
 Set to engraving.
+  * the 'gray layer' (if `/print-measures` true).
+Don't cut.
+Just FYI with measurements and help-lines.

 ### Note
 This is pretty much work in progress, the drive and angle of laser mount etc.